CVS South Gloucestershire

 Contract details

-• The location: You will be based in Kingsley Hall, close to Bristol’s main train and bus stations as well as the vibrant city centre.
-There is also flexibility and support to manage occasional working from home.
+• The location: You will be based in central Bristol, close to Bristol’s main train and bus stations as well as the vibrant city centre.

 A few benefits at 1625ip